Major overview

 What you’ll learn

-With a strong focus on practical application and experiential learning, this course will prepare you for the challenges of the professional workplace.
+With a strong focus on practical application and experiential learning, you’ll be well-prepared for professional workplaces.

 You’ll also gain skills in strategic management, change management, innovative leadership and incorporating ethics and sustainability into the workplace.